rydland/autolif/README.md

 2. Download & install [VoiceAttack](https://voiceattack.com/Default.aspx#download-1).
 3. Launch VoiceAttack.
 4. Select the 'Import Profile' item in the profile list.
-5. Browse & select the .vap-file (autolif-master.zip\macro\autolif_vX.X-Profile.vap) you've downloaded from my github.
+5. Browse & select the .vap-file (autolif-master\macro\autolif_vX.X-Profile.vap) you've downloaded from my github.
 6. Select the profile and click, 'Open'.
 * _Macros are now imported and ready to be used as soon as you've selected the correct VoiceAttack profile._
 ## Features & Hotkeys